 MicroPulse P3 Probe.
 The MP3 Probe is used with our Cylco G6 laser systems and is our probe that delivers our MicroPulse laser to treat glaucoma.
 It is believed that the MP3 procedure reduces IOP by improving uveoscleral outflow.
 The MP3 Probe can be performed on an anesthetized eye in the doctor's office or OR.
 The non-invasive procedure takes just a few minutes and results in minimal discomfort and post-operative recovery for the patient.
-We believe that the MP3 procedure may be used to treat a wide variety of glaucoma states, including early to late stage glaucoma as well as open-angle and closed angle glaucoma.
-The MP3 Probe is a sterile single-use product.
+We believe that the MP3 procedure may be used to treat a wide variety of glaucoma states, including early to late stage glaucoma as well as openangle and closed angle glaucoma.
+The MP3 Probe is a sterile disposable product.

 G-Probe.
 The G-Probe is used in procedures to treat uncontrolled glaucoma, typically described as "refractory glaucoma".
 The G-Probe delivers CW laser to the ciliary body and is believed to stop the production of aqueous humor, thus reducing IOP.
 The G-Probe's non-invasive procedure takes approximately ten minutes and is performed on an anesthetized eye in the doctor's office or OR.
-The G-Probe is a sterile single-use product.
+The G-Probe is a sterile disposable product.

 G-Probe Illuminate.
-We recently received regulatory clearance for our G-Probe Illuminate which is also used in procedures to treat refractory glaucoma.
+The G-Probe Illuminate is also used in procedures to treat refractory glaucoma.
 The proprietary illumination feature allows for more targeted treatment and may offer additional clinical benefits.
-The G-Probe Illuminate is a sterile single-use product.
+The G-Probe Illuminate is a sterile disposable product.

 EndoProbe.
 Our EndoProbe family of products are used for endophotocoagulation, a retinal treatment procedure performed in the hospital OR or surgery center during a vitrectomy procedure.
 Vitrectomy procedures are performed to treat proliferative diabetic retinopathy, macular holes, retinal tears and detachments.
-These sterile disposable probes are available in tapered, angled, stepped, aspirating, illuminating, and adjustable styles, as well as a wide variety of sizes.
-The EndoProbe is a sterile single-use product.
+These disposable probes are available in tapered, angled, stepped, aspirating, illuminating, and adjustable styles, as well as a wide variety of sizes.
+The EndoProbe is a sterile disposable product.